Aethylred/puppet-shibboleth/README.md

 * `admin`      Sets the Shibboleth administrator's email address, defaults to `apache::serveradmin`
 * `hostname`   Sets the host name to be used in the Shibboleth configuration, defaults to `fqdn`
+* `user`       Sets the user under which the Shibboleth daemon runs.
+The default for Debian is `_shibd`.
+This rarely needs to be changed, but defines the user and exposes the name as a variable `$::shibboleth::user`.
+* `group`      Sets the primary group for the user under which the Shibboleth daemon runs.
+The default for Debian is `_shibd`.
+This rarely needs to be changed, but defines the primary group on the user and exposes the group as a variable `$::shibboleth::user`.
 * `logoLocation`    Sets the location relative to the web root of the 'logo' to be used on error pages, defaults to `/shibboleth-sp/logo.jpg`
 * `styleSheet`      = Sets the location relative to the web root of the CSS style sheet to be used on error pages, defaults to `/shibboleth-sp/main.css`
 * `conf_dir`   Sets the directory where the Shibboleth configuration is stored, defaults to `/etc/shibboleth`